At Rush, our endocrinologists have extensive experience and knowledge to help diagnose and effectively manage adrenal insufficiency.

 Adrenal insufficiency symptoms include the following:

 - Feeling tired or weak

 - Weight loss

 - Patches of dark skin on the face, neck or hands

-See your primary care doctor if you have symptoms of adrenal insufficiency.
-Your doctor will perform a physical exam and order blood tests.
+See your primary care provider if you are experiencing these symptoms.
+Your provider will perform a physical exam and order blood tests.
 You may also need an ACTH stimulation test to see if your adrenal glands are functioning properly.
-If you have adrenal insufficiency, your doctor will refer you to an endocrinologist, a hormone specialist.
+If you have adrenal insufficiency, your provider will refer you to an endocrinologist — a hormone specialist.

-- Adrenal insufficiency can be caused by an infection, cancer or injury.
-Rush also has specialists to treat you for any of these problems.
+- Team approach: Adrenal insufficiency can be caused by an infection, cancer or injury.
+A dedicated team of Rush specialists can treat you for any of these problems.